anistor09/Energy-Awarness-Quiz-Game/docs/agendas/agenda_week1.md

 The Agenda for the second week of the project

-Date: 15/02/2022
+Date: 15/02/2022 </br>
-Main Focus: Establish a definite backlog, delineate the application' structure, start delegating game features, plan the learning of the frameworks, establish some work related procedures, and sketch a rough design of the application
+Main Focus: Establish a definite backlog, delineate the application' structure, start delegating game features, plan the learning of the frameworks, establish some work related procedures, and sketch a rough design of the application </br>
-Chair: Rafael Borges
+Chair: Rafael Borges</br>
 Note Taker: Ansh Kumar

 ## Opening